chilipeppr/docs/README.md

 ]
 ```

 Here is some sample Javascript code for doing an Ajax call to get all the user's datakeys.
+Using JSONP is recommended as it works best across domain paths and ChiliPeppr allows for a callback=? parameter in all dataput/dataget calls.

 ```javascript
 getUserDataKeysFromChiliPepprStorage: function() {